 These healthier chocolate chunk molasses gingerbread cookies are chewy, soft and filled with the flavors of the holidays.

-Up until last Friday I was positive that I would never like the whole molasses/gingerbread thing.
-I can get behind many a cookie but that combo just wasn’t doing anything for me.
-Then I saw these and being the good wife that I am, knew Ulysses would love them (his love for gingerbread baked goods is enough for the two of us) so I decided to bake them up for his return home on Friday night.
+Then I saw a chocolate molasses gingerbread cookie recipe similar to these just a bit more indulgent and being the good wife that I am, knew Ulysses would love them (his love for gingerbread baked goods is enough for the two of us) so I decided to bake them up for his return home on Friday night.

 And now, November 30 will forever be the day my molasses/gingerbread hatred turned to love.
 No awkward in between friendship stage, straight to love.
 That’s how I roll.
 Or maybe it’s just lust?
 Jury’s still out on that.

 Thanks to a little help from a good friend called dark chocolate.
 That was the missing link.

-I took the weekend off from working out, happily ate 4 or 5 (which took massive amounts of self control) of Averie’s cookies and when Ulysses left again on Sunday night, I froze the remaining 18 or so.
+I took the weekend off from working out, happily ate 4 or 5 (which took massive amounts of self control) of the cookies and when Ulysses left again on Sunday night, I froze the remaining 18 or so.

 Because as awesome as the other ones were, a stick of butter and a cup and a half of sugar is not something I need or want to be eating regularly.

 Some experiments work, some don’t.
-These kicked ass.